 Call the Festival at (204) 231-0096 for more information.

 Here are the special guests for the rest of the open mic season.
 More details about the rest of the Open Mic series...

-MARIA is planning the release of manitobamusic.com - vol. 4, a promotional compilation CD in June of 2007.
+MARIA is planning the release of manitobamusic.com - vol. 5, a promotional compilation CD in April of 2008.
 It will be multi-genre, targeted to music industry professionals working with popular genres (e.g. – rock, punk, pop, roots, hip-hop, etc.).
 The CD will be distributed widely through various music industry festivals and conferences, as well as directly to key players in the industry.
 MARIA gets these CDs into the hands of managers, labels, agents, festivals, publishers, campus and club buyers, radio programmers, publicists, music journalists, as well as many others who can help your career.

 To have your track included for consideration, please submit:

 • CD with track name, number, songwriting and publishing credit, and track length clearly indicated

 • Contact information: contact name, phone, email, and website

 N.B. - You must be a MARIA member to be considered for inclusion on this CD.
 For more information about MARIA membership, visit manitobamusic.com or contact Rachel Stone (975.5190,...

 I'm often asked about the barriers that Aboriginal people face when it comes to building careers in the music industry.
 For me, the barriers are both cultural and economic in nature.

 I found an artical online from the Canadian Press that speaks about some of the cultural challenges that Aboriginal artists face in the Country music scene.
 The article draws on the experiences of rising stars Shane Yellowbird and Crystal Shawanda with additional background from Manitoban legend Ray St. Germain.